micharbet/CLE/doc/FAQ.md

 As those re too different from bash, it is not possible to write common code.

-## Will CLE work on ksh?
+## Will CLE work on other bash compatible shells?
-Maybe... maybe yes.
-I plan to check this option and will eventually work on ksh compatibility if this proves viable.
+No. Although those are to some degree compatible with bash there are subtle differences that make it difficult to create a really portable code.
+The attempt in the release 'Zodiac' - which worked in bash and zsh, both proved that development became times more difficult with minimal effect while code complexity increased.

 ## Can I start live session with `mosh` ?
 Yes, install module mod-mosh and use command `lmosh`

-## Why CLE doesn't always run in 'screen'?
+## Why CLE doesn't always run in 'screen' or 'tmux'?
 CLE doesn't tweak remote account in any way.
-New shell is started in regular way, with resources defined by system.
+New shell is started in regular way, with resources defined by the system.
-Use `lscreen` wrapper instead of regular 'screen'

-## Why tmux session is started with plain old boring prompt?
-Same reason as in 'screen'.
-Except that there is not live tmux wrapper yet.
-It's planned enhancement.
+Install respective module and use `lscreen` or `ltmux` to enable CLE in terminal multiplexers

 ## Why I do not see rich history record of the command that runs in another window?